auth0/docs/articles/dashboard/guides/applications/enable-universal-links.md

 ## Test Your Universal Link

-To check whether the universal links `apple-app-site-association` file is available for your application, navigate tothe following URL in your browser:
+To check whether the universal links `apple-app-site-association` file is available for your application, navigate to the following URL in your browser:

 `${account.namespace}/apple-app-site-association`.